Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 6
 ```

-You need Red Souls to access this area.

-Get to the second area of the Graveyard, which is south of the big tree.
+Get to the **Old Graveyard**.
 Proceed until you pass through the statues that spit fire.
-Proceed north in the direction of the tomb and latch on a spiral you should find there.
-Ignite the spider web in front of the entrance of the tomb with your Pumpkin King Costume and enter the Hidden Place 6.
+Latch on a spiral to the north you should find there.
+Ignite the spider web in front of the entrance of the tomb with your Pumpkin King Costume and enter the **Hidden Place 6**.

-Defeating all the enemies will earn you a Blue Skeleton figurine.
+Defeating all the enemies will earn you a **Blue Skeleton figurine**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248724.png">